PaoloMazzon/JamEngine/docs/AssetHandler.md

    + `polygon` String to load a polygon from in the form of `x1,y1/x2,y2/...` (default="")
  + Worlds ***(prefix = 'w')***
    + `file` The .tmx file to load the world from (The handler will call jamTMXLoadWorld internally)
-   + `width` Width of the filter rectangle in the world
+   + `width` Width in cells of the space map (generally should be double the average entity width)
-   + `height` Height of the filter rectangle in the world
+   + `height` Width in cells of the space map (generally should be double the average entity width)
-   + `radius` Radius of the filter circle in the world, although rectangle settings take precedence if both are provided
  + Audio Buffers ***(prefix = 'a')***
    + `file` The file to load buffer from, as of right now only .wav files are supported
  + Fonts ***(prefix = 'f')***